IMAGINE has been designated as a Community Central Care Facility for Collier County, Florida

 DEDICATED TO THE MENTAL AND PHYSICAL HEALTH OF COLLIER COUNTY CHILDREN

 IMAGINE Children's Health Center is a not-for-profit 501(c)(3) corporation established to educate school-age children in leadership skills and to treat emotional trauma.
 Emotional trauma symptoms are seen in children who suffer from anxiety, ADHD, autism, depression, suicidal ideation, stress, low self-esteem, self-destructive behavior, sleep disorders, or grief.
-Emotional trauma can affect children from all socio-economic groups and be the result of multiple causes, including divorce, death of a loved one, parental military service, illness, nutritional deficiency, neglect, abuse, or a traumatic event.
+Emotional trauma can affect children from all socio-economic groups and be the result of multiple causes, including divorce, death of a loved one, parental military service, illness, abuse, neglect, or a traumatic event.